 - Time limited, for example, for three years and then to be reviewed by the court.

-The Gitlin Law Firm uses the term indefinite maintenance generally rather than permanent maintenance because permanent maintenance is not permanent — it is modifiable on a substantial change in circumstances.
+The Gitlin Law Firm uses the term indefinite maintenance rather than permanent maintenance because what has been called permanent maintenance is not permanent—it is modifiable on a substantial change in circumstances.
 And it terminates if one of the above events occurs: the death of either party, the remarriage of the recipient or the recipient’s cohabiting with another person on a resident, continuing conjugal basis

-Given the age of the wife and her lack of income producing skills, and the Illinois maintenance guidelines, the likelihood is that she will receive permanent maintenance.
+Given the age of the wife and her lack of income producing skills, and the Illinois maintenance guidelines, the likelihood is that she will receive indefinite maintenance.